Follow this outline so you can showcase your training’s impact on the business.

-Corporate training is an exercise in changing people’s behavior, so measuring its impact can often feel overwhelming.
-While there are plenty of guidelines for training measurement – such as the Kirkpatrick and Phillips’ Models – most organizations go no further than asking learners to rate their in-person class.
+Corporate training is an exercise in changing people’s behaviour, so measuring its impact can often feel overwhelming.
+While there are plenty of guidelines for training measurement – such as the Kirkpatrick and Phillips’ Models – most organisations go no further than asking learners to rate their in-person class.

 Here is Eileen’s recommended outline for measuring your training:

 Before you start the training, get a pulse on the current status of your learner population.

 Find the aptitude, motivation, or potential of your learners.
 While these traits are unlikely to change as a result of your training, they are useful tools for you to know while designing your training so that it appeals to them.

 Then take an initial measurement of their skill around the main topic of your course.
 How do they do what they do now?
 How close is it to ideal behavior and skills?
 This will help you show growth (or lack thereof) after the training programme.

 In the next level, you want to gain an understanding of how the learner reacted to the learning.
 This won’t show how much they have learned, but it will help you understand the “user experience” of your training.